 - Vertical shafts are dug to access the deposits through underground mining, whereas in surface or open-pit mining, soil and rocks that lie on top of the mineral deposits are removed.

 - The cost of surface mining is lesser than that of underground mining.
 This is why the surface mining is more dominant.

 - It is mainly used to generate heat and electricity.

-- It issued in the households and in the industries to accomplish various tasks.
+- It is used in households and in industries to accomplish various tasks.

 - It is the cheapest source of power fuel.

 - The iron and steel industry depends heavily on this fossil fuel for energy.

 - It is also used to produce useful products such as coke, tar, and coal gas.

 - This fossil fuel was responsible for the Industrial Revolution of the 19th century.

 To know more about the byproducts of coal and other fossil fuels such as petroleum and natural gas, download Byju’s- The Learning App.